velmurugan-balasubramanian/framework-doc/src/vue/README.md

 ## Introduction

-Freshworks developer platform now supports Vue local development natively in the FDK through Webpack.
-This documentation is intended to walk you through the implementation in FDK, and the process to be followed to start with the development using Vue.
+Freshworks developer platform now supports Vue local development natively in the FDK through [Webpack 5](https://webpack.js.org/blog/2020-10-10-webpack-5-release/).
+This documentation is intended to walk you through the implementation in the FDK, and the process to follow to get started with the Vue development using the FDK.

 ::: tip
 FDK supports both Vue version 2 and version 3, make sure you choose the right template while creating a new app.